-If attendance falls below 90% after the 4 week review period, the school will contact the Access and Inclusion School Attendance Team at the Local Authority to arrange an Attendance Support Meeting with parents/carers.

-At the Attendance Support Meeting, targets will be set and reviewed.
+If attendance does not improve over the 4 week review period, the school will contact the Local Authority Attendance Service.
+At the Attendance Support Meeting targets will be set and reviewed.
 At this stage, the parent/carer will be expected to meet the target set and provide medical evidence for any further illness absences.

+Attendance will continue to be monitored until it reaches 96%.
 Once attendance targets are met and the parent/carer understands the importance of children attending school regularly, the case will return to Level 1 and be monitored in school by the Attendance Officer.
 If after 2 reviews, the child's attendance does not improve and targets are not met, the case could go to Fast-Track or escalate to Level 3.

 Level 3 - If the attendance targets are repeatedly not met at Level 2, the child's case will escalate to Level 3.
-The Local Authority Access and Inclusion School Attendance Team then takes the lead role and may commence home visiting and seeking to ensure that the parent/carer understands the seriousness of the situation.
+The Local Authority Attendance Service then take the lead role and commence home visiting and seek to ensure that the parent/carer understands the seriousness of the situation.
 The Local Authority will make it very clear that if the child does not begin to attend school regularly, the family are likely to face a fine or court proceedings.